‘Days Of Our Lives’ Scoop: Eileen Davidson’s Mystery Role, Fall Spoilers Tease Relationship Drama And More

 — Days of our Lives (@nbcdays) August 30, 2017

 Days of Our Lives spoilers reveal the double wedding in Salem will be the center of attention.
-Tying the know may be a joyful affair, but no one can escape the wedding jitters.
+Tying the knot may be a joyful affair, but no one can escape the wedding jitters.
 Sonny (Freddie Smith) will also remember what it was like to be with Will (Chandler Massey) as his wedding day draws nearer.

 Spoilers tease Sonny will talk to Chad (Billy Flynn) about how he feels about Will.
 He still misses Will, but he can still remember the tragic memories too.
 Sonny will also question what life would be like if Will is still around.
 Days of Our Lives spoilers tease Chad will empathize with Sonny’s problems since he knows how it feels like to lose someone important.